joshscrabeck/pygentrification/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details (TBD)
+This project is licensed under the BSD License - see the LICENSE.txt file for details

 ## Acknowledgments